connorbyram/pour-over-express/README.md

 - Mobile optimization
 - Add a recipe to a favorites list
 - Recipe bookmarking
-- Branching funtionality that allows you to copy/edit another user's recipe
 - Timer/Recipe functionality that guides you through the steps of a recipe
 - Sort recipes by Bean Varietal, Roast Level, Avg.
 Rating, and Roaster